|

 lot of sutler merchandise wasn't as authentic as it could be, and we could do

 better on our own and for a lot less money.
-Roy took up leatherworking and hat
+So I took up leatherworking and hat

-long for friends in other regiments to begin asking Roy if he would make something
+long for friends in other regiments to begin asking me to make something

 for them, and that's how his reproduction business got started.
 Some of you

-may remember when Roy simply had a blanket spread out with merchandise.
-When
+may remember me when I simply had a blanket spread out with merchandise.

-Over the years Roy and I have examined many original accouterments and other
+Over the years Debra and I examined many original accouterments and other

 period items in private collections and public museums.
 This knowledge was combined